IFOnlyC/2022Spring_Finals/README.md

 The city of Chicago, New York, and Washington D.C have a similar trend.
 The number of users has fluctuations based on temperature and the proportion of casual users is almost half of their total users.
 San Francisco is considered a Mediterranean climate, so the fluctuations are not obvious compared with other cities.
 The proportion of casual users is almost half of their total users.

-To further analysis the trip duration and distance in different cities and user's category, we explore and clear data to keep duration and distance data in a range that show their distribution.
+To further analysis the trip duration and distance in different cities and user's category, we explore and clean data to keep duration and distance data in a range that show their distribution.

 ***For Trip Duration***